 Short for mononucleosis, mono is viral, causing symptoms that can last for several weeks especially in children and teenagers.
 These include fever, sore throat, headache, swollen tonsils, swollen lymph nodes, rash, and a swollen spleen.

 RSV stands for respiratory syncytial virus and mainly affects young children.
 The most common symptoms are fever, runny nose, and a cough that leads to wheezing within 3 days.

 Human immunodeficiency virus (HIV) attacks the T-cells, leaving the body incapable of fighting off disease.
 Initially, those who have contracted HIV experience flu-like symptoms, but after these go away, there are usually no more symptoms.
 If left untreated, HIV can develop into AIDS.

-Why is important to get tested for the flu or STDs?
+Why is it important to get an illness exam?

 The illnesses above share a few commonalities.
 One is that all of these illnesses can cause serious and severe health declines when left untreated.
 Also, the conditions share symptoms but range in severity from treatable to life threatening.
 Any time you are experiencing symptoms that you believe could be the result of the flu, HIV, mono, strep throat or RSV, it is important that you seek the proper diagnosis.

 RSV, the flu, strep throat, and mono are not extraordinarily dangerous in healthy individuals, but in the immunocompromised, infants, and the elderly, the conditions can be deadly.
 In addition, HIV can lead to AIDS if left untreated.
 If you believe you may have been exposed to HIV, it is important that you undergo testing as soon as possible.